Environmental Health Policy and Recommendations for Life Quality: Study by the World Health Organization and General Inspectorate of Social Affairs

 According to the World Health Organization, environmental health includes those aspects of human health, including quality of life, determined by the physical, chemical, biological, social, psychosocial and aesthetic factors of our environment.

-In Europe, environmental factors – which could be avoided – cause 1.4 million deaths per year, or 15% of deaths.
+In Europe, environmental factors – which might be avoided – cause 1.4 million deaths per year, or 15% of deaths.
 In France, air pollution is responsible for 48,000 deaths per year and generates health costs of between €500 million and €1.9 billion per year.

 Faced with the health and societal issues linked to environmental health, the General Inspectorate of Social Affairs wanted to learn lessons from nearly thirty reports that it produced alone or with other general inspections between 2013 and 2022.
 His latest publication takes stock.